istio/istio.io/content/en/docs/ambient/usage/networkpolicy/index.md

 This behavior is transparently enabled when you add pods to the ambient mesh, and by default ambient uses the link-local addresses 169.254.7.127 (IPv4) and fd16:9254:7127:1337:ffff:ffff:ffff:ffff (IPv6) to identify and correctly allow kubelet health probe packets.

-Note: If your workload, namespace, or cluster enforces Kubernetes `NetworkPolicy`, you must allow both the IPv4 and IPv6 addresses used by Ambient mode.
+Note: If your workload, namespace, or cluster enforces Kubernetes `NetworkPolicy`, you must allow both the IPv4 and IPv6 addresses used by ambient mode.
 Depending on your CNI, packets with these addresses may otherwise be blocked, which will cause application pod health probes to fail once they join the ambient mesh.

 For instance, applying the following `NetworkPolicy` in a namespace would block all traffic (Istio or otherwise) to the `my-app` pod, **including** kubelet health probes.
 Depending on your CNI, kubelet probes and link-local addresses may be ignored by this policy, or be blocked by it: